You’ve decided it’s time to start a business website. Congratulations!

 If you are shipping products, your business website should include details about your shipping policies, estimated delivery times, and rates.

-By providing this information upfront, you can improve customer satisfaction for your business and reduce chances of confusion.
+By providing this information upfront, you can improve customer satisfaction for your business and reduce the chances of confusion.

 What makes a good business website?